Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/rtl.md

 ```

 {{< callout warning >}}
-#### Boosted RTL assumes Arabic content
+#### OUDS Web RTL assumes Arabic content

-Helvetica Neue Arabic is used as default font in Boosted RTL: if you need our RTL files for a non-arabic content, you'll need to override the `font-family` and ensure to include a more appropriate font.
+Helvetica Neue Arabic is used as default font in OUDS Web RTL: if you need our RTL files for a non-arabic content, you'll need to override the `font-family` and ensure to include a more appropriate font.
 {{< /callout >}}

 ### LTR and RTL at the same time